ibm-cloud-docs/assistant/dialog-build.md

     - **Skip user input**: Your assistant jumps directly to the first child node.
 This option is only available if the current node has at least one child node.
     - **Jump to**: Your assistant continues the dialog by processing the node you specify.
 You can choose whether your assistant should evaluate the target node's condition or skip directly to the target node's response.
 See [Configuring the Jump to action](/docs/services/assistant?topic=assistant-dialog-overview#dialog-overview-jump-to-config) for more details.

 1.  **Optional**: If you want this node to be considered when users are shown a set of node choices at run time, and asked to pick the one that best matches their goal, then add a short description of the user goal handled by this node to the **external node name** field.
-For example, *Place an order*.
+For example, *Open an account*.

     ![Plus or Premium plan only](images/premium.png) The *external node name* field is only displayed to Plus or Premium plan users.
 See [Disambiguation](/docs/services/assistant?topic=assistant-dialog-runtime#dialog-runtime-disambiguation) for more details.